FAIR Estate & Probate Guide

 What executors should assemble before the appraisal starts

 Good intake shortens the probate timeline.
-A specialist can move faster when the estate has already organized the evidence packet instead of discovering the basics item by item during review.
+A specialist can move faster when the estate has organized the evidence packet before review.

 • Photograph each item or group clearly, including signatures, hallmarks, labels, dimensions, condition issues, and any packaging or framing details that affect value.